helenant007/glitters-fe/README.md

 ## GLITTERS
 This is a simple editable profile page that represents the members' basic information and work experience.
+Served in Heroku: https://glitters-fe.herokuapp.com/ but only several pages be accessed, listed below.
+For mock backend also served in Heroku: https://glitters-be.herokuapp.com/

 Available Pages:
  - Helen's Profile Page (https://glitters-fe.herokuapp.com/profile/helen)